taq-community/taq-community.github.io/content/english/_index.md

     content: "TAQc connects researchers, private and public organizations, first nations to support the development and application of environmental DNA (eDNA) standards."
     button:
       enable: true
-      label: "Register as a member"
-      link: "/become-a-member"
-    button2:
-      enable: true
       label: "Register as a service provider"
       link: "/service-provider-registration"